eraldkerciku/eraldkerciku/README.md

 - 👋 Hi, I’m @eraldkerciku
 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning @Ironhack in a Cybersecurity Bootcamp
-- 💞️ I’m looking to collaborate on CyberSec projects as a Junior SOC Analyst Tier 1
+- 💞️ I’m looking to collaborate on CyberSecurity projects as a Junior SOC Analyst Tier 1
 - 📫 How to reach me : Send me a Linkedin Message

 <!---